Particular/docs.particular.net/persistence/upgrades/nhibernate-8to8.1.md

 This requires adding a version property to the saga code, as well as altering the database saga table schema by adding a column.

-NHibernate adds this column if the [endpoint is started or created with EnableInstallers enabled](/nservicebus/operations/installers.md#running-installers).
+NHibernate adds this column if the [endpoint is started or created with installers enabled](/nservicebus/operations/installers.md).

 ### Enforce NHibernate 4 backward-compatibility